Her research offers a nuanced look at the lives of undocumented Mexicans in the United States.

 Asked why she wrote this book, García explains, “scholars know much more about the immigration laws enacted across states and localities than about their effects on people who have to live with them.
 Comparative approaches that contrast the outcomes of these restrictions and accommodations are especially scarce, yet they are critical to developing an understanding of the full range of consequences emerging from subnational immigration law.”

-The Seminary Co-Op Bookstore will host a joint book launch with Jennifer Jones on the topic of immigration and cities at their 5751 S. Woodlawn Ave. location on May 20, 4:30 – 5:30 pm.
-García and Jones will be joined by discussant Robert Vargas, a Neubauer Family Assistant Professor in the Department of Sociology and Director of the Violence, Law, and Politics Lab.
+The Seminary Co-Op Bookstore hosted a joint book launch with Jennifer Jones on the topic of immigration and cities at their 5751 S. Woodlawn Ave. location on May 20, 4:30 – 5:30 pm.
+García and Jones was joined by discussant Robert Vargas, a Neubauer Family Assistant Professor in the Department of Sociology and Director of the Violence, Law, and Politics Lab.

-Legal Passing will be available through the University of California Press on May 14, 2019.
+Legal Passing was available through the University of California Press on May 14, 2019.